 Do I need to use the trademark symbols?

-A. If you have a distinctive sign, symbol, or other that you use to identify your brand but it is not registered as a trademark, you should place the ‘™’ nearby.
+If you have a distinctive sign or symbol that you use to identify your brand but it is not registered as a trademark, you should place the ‘™’ nearby.
 This demonstrates that you use that sign as a key part of your brand, and warns competitors not to use it.
 Once you register it as a trademark, you may use the ® symbol alongside your trademark to show that it is registered and protected under law.
 Under the Trade Marks Act 1995 it is illegal to use the ® symbol unless it is being used alongside a registered trademark.

 Can two or more parties share ownership of the same trademark?

 Yes, so long as they use the trademark in relation to different categories of goods or services.
 For example, the trademarked word ‘Pulsar’ is used by both Nissan and Seiko.
 One uses it for motor vehicles, the other for watches, so there is unlikely to be any brand confusion.